steno-aarhus/mesh/doc/request/project-proposal.md

 ### A5.
 The type and size of dataset required (e.g., case-control subset, men only, imaging data only, whole cohort, etc.) (up to 5000 characters or 100 words):

+Whole cohort, MRI imaging, biomarker data,

 ### A6.
 The expected value of the research (taking into account the public interest requirement) (up to 5000 characters or 100 words):

+The rise of the digital era and of big data has presented a number of challenges and opportunities to modern epidemiology.
+Historically it was nearly impossible or at least extremely difficult to answer meaningful questions about the role of early life factors on later disease, but now there are many valuable datasets available to answer these questions.
+However, the analytical expertise and tools are still lacking.
+Complex data such as from -omics approaches are increasingly available in cohort and trial studies and can be combined with other databases such as with the Danish register databases.
+From the analytic perspective, current pathway techniques and statistical algorithms need either a high degree of knowledge and supervision as they need single pre-specified DAGs, which are not realistic at such level of complexity and dimensionality in the data.
+This is a major limitation to these techniques when used on high dimensional data or if the hypothesised direction of the pathway is misspecified.
+The innovative analytical tool from this project that I will bundle as an R software package, to then disseminate, will fully exploit complex datasets for etiological research and I will apply this novel tool to *explain* the links between adversity in early life and chronic disease incidence.
+My results will provide etiological insight into how exposure to adversity in early life modifies adult metabolic capacity, which may subsequently reveal a specific metabolic patterns (e.g. more circulating long-chain, saturated fatty acids) or more (or less) of specific metabolites (e.g. less n-3 fatty acids) that contributes to T2D.
+These changes in metabolism could be used as targets for individual level prevention or management in those exposed to adversity in early life, for instance by aggressively managing levels of specific circulating lipids.

+These forms of adversity are much more common in many EU countries, with nearly 30% of children in EU experiencing some form of mental or physical abuse [@Europe2014a].

 ### A7.
 Please provide up to 6 keywords which best summarise your proposed research project: